 this, see "Approving

 meeting minutes".
-An exclamation mark is shown
+An exclamation mark

 next to the meeting title under Past